juanmanuel0963/golang_webcrawler/README.md

 Replace <starting_url> with the URL from which you want to start crawling, and <deep_level_to_retrieve> with the maximum depth level you want to retrieve.

+2. **View the Progress**

+The crawler will start and display the progress, including the tree structure of the sitemap and the JSON representation of the sitemap.

+2. **JSON Sitemap**

+The JSON data will be saved to a file in the "sitemaps" subfolder with a timestamp in the filename.
+You can find the sitemap files in the "sitemaps" subfolder.

+2. **Error Logging**

+Any errors encountered during crawling will be logged and saved in the "logs" subfolder.
+You can review the error logs in the "logs" subfolder for troubleshooting.

 ## Example

 Here's an example of how to use the web crawler: